realA10001986/Time-Circuits-Display/README.md

 ### Persistent / Non-persistent time travels

-_Note: This feature was changed in version 3.22._

 On the Config Portal's "Settings" page, there is an option item named **_Make time travel persistent_**.
 The default is off.

->Note that in order to enable this feature, an SD card is required and the option **_Save secondary settings on SD_** must be checked as well.
+>For using this feature, an SD card is required and the option **_Save secondary settings on SD_** must be checked as well.

 If time travels are persistent
 - any *destination time* entered (by typing mmddyyyyhhMM/mmddyyyy/hhMM) is immediately saved and retrieved upon power-up/reboot.